IBT-learning/docker-compose-monitor-stack/README.md

+# Docker Compose - A Full Stack Example
-# This is an example of how you might use docker-compose to bring up a monitoring stack
+This is an example of how you might use docker-compose to bring up a monitoring stack

 1. Clone the repostiroy